davutcan99/Data_Analyst_Projects/README.md

 4. **Data Visualization:** I visualized the analyzed data using various Python libraries, such as Matplotlib or Seaborn, to create informative plots and charts.

+### Amazon Web Scraper

+I also developed a web scraping project to extract data from Amazon's product page.
+However, it's essential to note that web scraping Amazon's website without proper authorization is against their Terms of Service and should not be done.

 ## Exercise Codes

 Apart from the projects mentioned above, I have also included exercise codes that showcase my proficiency in different data analysis techniques and tools.
 These exercises cover various aspects of data analysis, such as: